fnalabs/hive-io/containers/hive-consumer-js/README.md

 [![Dependency Status][depstat-image]][depstat-url]
 [![JavaScript Style Guide][style-image]][style-url]

-This is the [Hive Framework](https://gist.github.com/aeilers/30aa0047187e5a5d573a478abc581903) Consumer in Node.js w/ [Micro](https://www.npmjs.com/package/micro) in Docker.
+This is the [Hive Framework](https://gist.github.com/aeilers/30aa0047187e5a5d573a478abc581903) Consumer in Node.js with [Micro](https://www.npmjs.com/package/micro) in Docker.
 There is the [base image](https://hub.docker.com/r/fnalabs/hive-consumer-js/) on Docker Hub to support most use cases.

 #### Contents
 - [Getting Started](#getting-started)